taiwoabbey147/terraform-master-class-series/02 - Command basics/a) Commands.md

 **terraform init**:
   - Used to initialize a working directory containing terraform config files.
   - This is the first command that should be run after writing a new terraform configuration file.
-  - It downloads providers and modules
+  - It downloads providers and modules Plugins

 **terraform validate**:
   - Validates the configuration files in the respective directory to ensure that they are syntactically valid and internally consistent.